chavarera/Cinfo/README.md

 # CInfo 1.0
-CInfo is an utility tool to gaining system,network,file,hardware Information.Cinfo is a python based tool to gather system related information.
+CInfo is a utility tool for gaining system, network, file, hardware Information.
+CInfo is a python based tool to gather system-related information.

 ## CInfo Gathers Following Information
 ```